yegory/WorkoutApp/README.md

 Here is a list of the goals for the second phase:

-- As a user, when I start the application, I want to start with a fresh start where there are still no exercises or routines. the application should ask if I want to load some particular save.
+- As a user, when I start the application, I want to start with a fresh start where there are still no exercises or routines.
+The application should ask if I want to load some particular save.
 - As a user, I want to be able to save all the exercises and routines I have created and given the option to choose to either create a new save file, or to overwrite an existing save.
 - As a user, At any point in my application, from the main menu, I should be able to save, load, or quit my app.